MoSabouni/router-starter/README.md

-# Simple hash-based router starter project using plain vanilla JS
+# Router Starter Project Using Plain Vanilla JS

-An example application that demonstrates a simple, hash-based router written in plain vanilla JavaScript.
+This repo demonstrates an example of Single Page Application that uses a hash-based router, written in plain vanilla JavaScript.
+It also serve as a starter repo for building your own application using the same principles.

 ## Installing Dependencies

-There are no dependencies needed to run the website, everything is prepared to work with vanilla JavaScript.
-However, if you want to install prettier for this project then run (generally you always want to do this if you see a `package.json` file):
+There are no dependencies needed to deploy the website, everything is prepared to work with vanilla JavaScript.
+However, to install the recommended ESLint and Prettier dependencies for use during development, issue the command:

 ```bash
 npm install